StevenClontz/prof.clontz.org/classes/2020/01/ma23x/ma237-calendar.md

 - **Thu, Apr 30**
   - V10-G4

+Extra office hours will be held during finals week:
+9am-4pm and 9pm-10pm on Monday, May 04.

 The final exam is the same format as the regular quizzes, and will cover all standards for the semester.